This article may contain compensated links. Please read disclaimer for more info.

 The long answer is that there’s no right or wrong answer and it all depends on what kind of traveler you are and the things you like to do when visiting a new city.
 Some travelers spend three days in Paris and think it’s more than enough.
 On the flip side, there are plenty of people left wanting more after 7+ days in Paris.

 With this in mind, we have created a guide with the perfect Paris itineraries for 1, 2, 3, 4, and 5 days to help you decide how many days to spend in Paris.

 How Many Days in Paris to See the Major Attractions?

-If you’re really only interested in top Paris attractions like the Louvre Museum, the Eiffel Tower, and a stroll around Ile de la Cité, you could do this in about two busy days.
+If you have not much time available, you might be wondering how many days in Paris to visit the main sights.
+If you’re really only interested in top Paris attractions like the Louvre Museum, the Eiffel Tower, and a stroll around Ile-de-la-Cité, you could do this in about two busy days.

 But please note that this really would be all of what you’d be fitting in – perhaps a Seine night river cruise, a short break at the Tuileries Garden next to the Louvre, and the absolute headliners.

 In this case, this Paris highlights full-day tour could be very helpful.
 This tour knows how to make the most of your visit to the City of Light, that’s why it always gets the best ratings.